dipakkr/A-to-Z-Resources-for-Students/README.md

 # A to Z Resources for Students ![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)

+> ## Feel free to show your love :heart: by putting a star :star:

 ### Are you college student or working professional looking for resources to learn new language or meet new people in community or looking for global conferences, hackathons and competitons to attend ??
 Then, you should definitely check this out.